learn-co-curriculum/git-github-github-profile/README.md

 Choosing repos to pin:

-- Make sure the repos are high quality: they should not be broken or buggy, and the code should be clean and DRY.
+- Make sure the repos are high quality: they should not be broken or buggy, and the code should be clean and [DRY][] (Don't Repeat Yourself).
 It is better to have a small number of high quality pinned repos than a lot of repos of lower quality.
 - Make sure there's at least one that you've contributed to recently.
 - Include projects you've worked on rather than labs or tutorials.